tristanlifn/Shadow-Siege/readme.md

 ## Shadow Siege
-Shadow Siege is a action game that puts you in the shoes of noon guy.
+Shadow Siege is a action game that puts you in the shoes of noob guy.
 The spirrets of the dead join forces with the deamons of hell. you fight for survival.

 ## credits
 `spil designer`
-Mathilde
+Mathilde,
-Freja
+Freja,
-Aksel
+Aksel,
 Christian

 `lyd`
-August
+August,
 Ruben

 `programmør`
-Lucas
+Lucas,
-Tristian
+Tristan,
 chat gpt

 `projektleder`